-When I first worked on this project, I used my competitor feature matrix and interview affinity map to list out expected and additional features I’d want to include in the app and prioritized lowest effort and high impact features using the MoSCoW method.
+When I first worked on this project, I referred to my synthesized data to list out the biggest pains and the solutions I’d want to include in the app.
+Then, I prioritized features by lowest effort and high impact.

 If I were to do this project over, I would have gone about this step a different way.

-Write a narrative to align on project vision.
-I would have wanted to make sure that the vision I was working towards aligned with the business goals.
+Firstly, I would have written a narrative to scope out the entire project vision.
+I would have wanted to make sure that the vision I was working towards aligned with business goals.

-Scale back the vision based on current constraints.
+Lastly, I would have scaled back the vision to an MVP based on constraints.
 Time, money, and resources play a huge role in what features can be included in a shipped MVP and without engineering or product management input, I was working without limits.

 Once I had proof of concept through research-informed discovery work, I created user flows.
-I referenced my persona's motivators and made the choice to limit decision points within the app to meet both user and business needs.
+I made the choice to limit decision points within the app to meet both user and business needs.
 My hypothesis was that less decisions would mean more convenience and a higher chance of user adoption and retention driving the value of the app for not only users, but the brands being represented on the app.

 The app was designed with the on-the-go environmentally-conscious consumer in mind.
 It’s easy to use in active environments and easy to understand for even a new “green” consumer.